 Hub-centric wheels are manufactured to perfectly fit the diameter of a vehicle's hub.
-On the other hand, lug-centric tires match the vehicle's lug pattern but have a larger mounting hole than the hub.
+On the other hand, lug-centric wheels match the vehicle's lug pattern but have a larger mounting hole than the hub.

 Also called hub rings, hub-centric rings fill the gap between a vehicle's hub and the hole in the mounting pad on an aftermarket wheel.
 While they aren't required, hub rings can help limit vibrations at higher speeds.

 A skimming effect when a tire loses contact with a road surface covered in water, hydroplaning refers to the loss of control driving in wet conditions can cause.

 An imbalance is an uneven distribution of a wheel and tire assembly's mass.